fdekeers/mozart-container/README.md

 To use the Docker container, Docker must be installed on the computer.
 To this end, please visit Docker's [installation instructions for Linux](https://docs.docker.com/engine/install/).

+To be able to run Docker, and thus to use the Mozart 1.4.0 container, `sudo` rights are required.

 Additionally, to run the script to build and deploy the container, Python must be installed.
 Please follow the instructions on the [Python website](https://www.python.org/downloads/).